shumin11/Guiser/README.md

-# Group 02 - Guiser
+# Guiser: AI-Driven Social Media Manager

-Transform your content game with Guiser (pronounced like 'geyser'): a revolutionary app that lets you design multiple personas for any niche, generate targeted content, and seamlessly post to social media.
-Perfect for content creators, social media managers, or anyone looking to effortlessly boost their online presence.
+Guiser (pronounced like 'geyser') is an innovative web app designed for content creators, marketers, and organizations to automate and manage social media content with ease.
+Leveraging generative AI and seamless multi-platform integration, Guiser enables the creation and scheduling of personalized posts, optimizing your social media strategy.

 ![Deployment to Render.com](https://github.com/ubc-cpsc455-2024S/project-02_2s_complement/actions/workflows/ci.yml/badge.svg)